octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

     label: "painted august cover, front"
     alt: "the august cassette, front cover"
     note: |
-      painted on the j-card itself. it's kinda tricky to get some good stuff down on the cassette's glossy finish but here we are. bonus if you can name the reference cover.
+      painted on the j-card itself. this cover is a direct reference to an all-time album cover. let me know if you catch it.
+I'll say it it's kinda tricky to get some good stuff down on the cassette's glossy finish but here we are.
+I think it turned out okay.
   - type: "image"
     src: "100-0073.JPG"
     label: "sleepless in seattle on the batman tv"